apiman/apiman.github.io/_blog-src/README.md

 http://jekyllrb.com/

+## Setup

+Bundler can handle installing all of the prerequisites for building the
+blog:

+   bundle install

+If you don't have bundler already installed, use your package manager or `(sudo) gem install bundler`.

 ## Creating a Post

 All you need to do is create your blog post as a single file in the _posts